 I was particularly impressed by the level of maturity of the Canadian market in terms of equal opportunity.
 The adoption of inclusive policies for access to even senior positions in the project organisation means that the managerial and operational roles are reasonably distributed over the various genders and without any discrimination whatsoever.
 In reference to our project, about 30% of the entire organisation and 20% of the managerial roles are covered by women, a higher percentage than the Canadian average which is around 15%.
-Furthermore, the inclusion of ethnic minorities, such as Indigenous groups, is directly governed by competent authorities, providing for minimum targets - and penalising mechanisms if these are not met - in the relevant contracts.
-Our Project Agreement includes, for example, the assignment of at least 18 million dollars to 3 Indigenous groups of reference in the area and every year the recruitment of at least 45 employees of these ethnic minorities.
+In addition, the inclusion of ethnic minorities, such as indigenous groups, is directly governed by competent authorities requiring contracts to contain minimum objectives and penalising mechanisms if these are not met.
+Our Project Agreement includes, for example, the assignment of at least 18 million dollars to 3 indigenous groups of reference in the area and every year the recruitment of at least 45 employees of these ethnic minorities.